 The incidence and prevalence of SLCN in people in police custody is examined in the following section.
-The data are presented in each of the three domains of 'understanding', 'expression', and 'conversation/interaction' that are employed in the screening tool, and the extent to which SLCN across the three domains co-exist within the sample are examined.
-Data is presented in relation to whether a diagnosis of SLCN was in place prior to screening and consideration is given to whether the person being screened is categorised as a youth or an adult.
+The data are presented in each of the three domains of 'understanding', 'expression', and 'conversation/interaction' that are employed in the screening tool, and the extent to which SLCN across the three domains coexist within the sample is examined.
+Data are presented in relation to whether a diagnosis of SLCN was in place prior to screening and consideration is given to whether the person being screened is categorised as a youth or an adult.